 Read the full video transcript below

-Hello, and welcome to another edition of A.Vogel’s Menopause Mondays.
-And today, I’m going to talk about New Year’s resolutions.
+Hello, and welcome to my weekly video blog.
+And today on A.Vogel Talks Menopause, I’m going to talk about New Year’s resolutions.

 Now, if you’re anything like me, I usually start on January the 1st, and by January the 5th, I have given up.
 I just find I can’t actually sustain whatever it is that I’ve planned to do.
 And you know, we make resolutions in order to improve our health, in order to improve our well-being.